ninili1211/CS30-Major-Project/proposal.md

   - All manual 2 player
   - Centered Canvas' throughout
   - Functioning Rules exclusive to the mini game
+  - Sound effects and background music

 ## Nice to Have List
+  - Chess
+    -  Display current player's possible steps for all pieces
   - Gomoku
     - Two Player
     - Player Display (White or Black)